-Choosing Wisely UK is part of a global initiative aimed at improving conversations between patients and their doctors and nurses.
+Choosing Wisely UK is part of a global initiative aimed at improving conversations between patients and their healthcare professionals.

-The Choosing Wisely principles encourage patients get the best from conversations with their doctors and nurses by asking five questions.
+The focus of Choosing Wisely UK is now about shared decision making using BRAN to encourage patients get the best from conversations with their healthcare professional by asking four questions.

 - What are the Risks ?